 Sleepover!
-Hostel and Gaya Café, Salak Phet, Koh Chang, Thailand.
+Hostel and Gaya Café are located in Salak Phet, Koh Chang, Thailand.
 Koh Chang occupies 212 square km and is the second largest island in Thailand after Phuket.
-Koh Chang means ‘Elephant Island’ and derives from its elephant-shaped headland.
+Koh Chang means ‘Elephant Island’ which derives from its elephant-shaped headland.
 We are in the south of the island which is known as Koh Chang Tai.

 In the Sleepover! dorms you’ll find clean and comfortable accomdation.
 Fast WIFI, AC, shampoo and soap is provided free of charge.
 Each bed has privacy curtains and we have quiet time from 10pm each night.
 We aim to provide a nice experience for those on a budget.